Effective isotrivial Mordell-Lang in positive characteristic: -automaticity

 \section{$F$-automaticity}

 Our goal is to give an {\em effective} version of Theorem~\ref{iml}.
-In fact we will only be able to do so under the additional assumption that $\Gamma$ is invariant under $F$.
-On the other hand, we will be able to weaken the assumption that $\Gamma$ is finitely generated as a {\em group} to it being finitely generated as a {\em $\mathbb Z[F]$-module}.
+Furthermore, we will be able to weaken the assumption that $\Gamma$ is finitely generated as a {\em group} to it being finitely generated as a {\em $\mathbb Z[F]$-module}.
 Note that in the original Mordell-Lang context, when $G$ is assumed to be semiabelian, the map $F$ is integral over $\mathbb Z$ and hence every finitely generated $\mathbb Z[F]$-submodule is finitely generated as a group.
 This is no longer true for arbitrary commutative algebraic groups, and the generalisation is both natural and significant (see the discussion at the end of the Introduction for an application of the general case).

 Our effectivity will come from explicitly describing a finite automaton that recognises the sets $X\cap\Gamma$.
 In order to make sense of this we need to review the notion of ``$F$-automaticity" developed by the first and third authors in~\cite{fsets-SML}.
 That, as well as the generalisation of the relevant results of~\cite{fsets-SML} from finitely generated $F$-invariant groups to finitely generated $\mathbb Z[F]$-modules, are the goals of this section.